 Ancient Indian Government

-Nobody knows what the government of the Harappan period was like; probably they had a king over each city, as in West Asia at the same time.
+February 2017 - Nobody knows what Indian government was like in the Harappan period.
+Probably they had a king over each city, as in West Asia at the same time.
 Probably they had some queens, as in Egypt at this time.
-By about 1500 BC, after the Aryan invasion, all of the people in India seem to have been divided up into castes.
+By about 1500 BC, after the Indo-European invasion, all of the people in India seem to have been divided up into castes.
 We know this from the Rig Veda.
 Only men from the highest caste - the Brahmins - could be rulers in the government, or even ministers or clerks in the government.
 These men did not allow women to rule either.
-Most of India continued to be divided into small kingdoms, each with their own king.
+Most of India was still divided into small kingdoms, each with their own king.

 Within the Mauryan and Guptan empires, and in the Chola kingdom, the kings appointed a lot of administrators to help them govern.
 The empires were divided into many smaller provinces, and each province had a governor to rule it (as in the earlier Persian Empire or in Ch'in and Han Dynasty China about the same time).
 Within each province, the governors had councils of ministers to advise them.
 The governors sent out tax collectors to collect an income tax and custom duties (a tax on anything you brought into the kingdom to sell) Other officials kept track of birth and death records, and the government budget.
 But all of these governors were controlled by the king, who kept a standing army of thousands of soldiers in case any of his governors rebelled.